How Acupuncture Relieves Pain

 Acupuncture is a safe, side-effect-free method of pain relief and relief of symptoms caused by certain diseases and disorders.
 It can also offer stress relief and is an excellent alternative to opioid painkillers and other drugs that may cause side effects as debilitating as the condition they’re supposed to treat.
 There are numerous methods of Acupuncture to choose from as well as practitioners with differing specialties.
 Whether you’re looking to relieve chronic pain or any other issues we’ve mentioned, Acupuncture can help.

 At Natural Care Chiropractic, Acupuncture may be right for you if you need to relieve discomfort associated with a variety of conditions, including chemotherapy, dental pain, Fibromyalgia, headaches, labor pain, low back pain, neck pain, and menstrual cramps.

-Dr. Freund and Dr. Gopaul have undergone extensive post-graduate training in Acupuncture.
+Dr. Gopaul has undergone extensive post-graduate training in Acupuncture.
 If you have questions or concerns regarding chiropractic treatment, please call us.
 To learn about the services we provide at our practice, visit our website for more information.
-To schedule an appointment with Dr. Mark Freund or Dr. Nicole Gopaul of Natural Care Chiropractic in Lindenhurst, IL, call 847-265-0600 or visit ourrequest an appointment page.
+To schedule an appointment with Dr. Nicole Gopaul of Natural Care Chiropractic in Lindenhurst, IL, call 847-265-0600 or visit or request an appointment page.